-The Connecticut GIS User to User Network was established in 2001 as a voluntary association of Connecticut geospatial professionals.
+The Connecticut GIS Network was established in 2001 as a voluntary association of Connecticut geospatial professionals.
 The network was created to provide an informal venue for the exchange of information, ideas, data, technical tips, etc. and to fill a void since no GIS professional group or any state sponsored organization existed to support the Connecticut GIS community.
 The original steering committee included Barbara MacFarland, Jose Giner, Jon Scull, Sandy Prisloe and Dave Hannon.

 PDF of the User to User Network Bylaws (March 2004)